Common loon: Popular culture

 The bird is central to the plot of the children's novel Great Northern? by Arthur Ransome (in which it is referred to throughout as "great northern diver", with the then current scientific name Colymbus immer).
 The story is set in the Outer Hebrides, where the main characters—a group of children on holiday—notice a pair of divers apparently nesting there.
 Checking their bird book, they believe that these are great northern divers.
 However, these have not previously been seen to nest in northern Scotland, and so they ask for help from an ornithologist.
 He confirms that these birds are indeed the great northern; unfortunately, it soon transpires that he does not wish merely to observe, but wants to steal the eggs and add them to his collection; and to do this, he must first kill the birds.
 Published in 1947, the story is one where the conservationists are the eventual victors over the egg collector, at a time when the latter hobby was not widely considered to be harmful.

 Major League Soccer club Minnesota United FC uses the loon in its crest and nickname, as well as a mascot.

+Minor League Baseball team Great Lakes Loons, located in Midland, Michigan also uses the loon in its logo and name, as well as a mascot.